f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/tcpLb.rst

 #.
 Click the button or press Enter

-If everything is working correctly, you the database cart should not turn red.
+If everything is working correctly, the database cart should not turn red.
 You can also add and remove items from your cart for a further test.

 .. |app-context| image:: ../_static/app-context.png
 .. |tcp_lb_menu| image:: ../_static/tcp_lb_menu.png